tiendatnguyen16/AutomatePostmanBoringStuff/README.md

 **1. Create variables for the currently selected environment, the values will be collection's Uid (which are needed for submitting Postman challenges)**
 *createEnvironmentVariables.js*

+**IMPORTANT**
+*This script must be run using Postman pre-request or post-response script, it means we need to create pre-request or post-response script, then run the request in Postman, not using VS Studio Code.*

 **2. Automatically fork all collections or selective collections from a public workspace**
 *forkCollection.js*